abasak24/ece594Neuromorphic/README.md

 # ece594Neuromorphic
-Scalable Graph Processing on Neuromorphic Hardware
+Graph Processing on Neuromorphic Hardware

 ## Project Proposal (due Nov 14):
 * Abanti opened an overleaf latex repo and here is the editable link: https://www.overleaf.com/3789364254dhcjnxgschrx
 * Abanti will take care of writing the project proposal and ask for help from others for editing, reviewing, writing any specific section, and any suggestions for change.

+## Dataset creation
+* Abanti created a dataset folder with small synthetic datasets

+## Brian python simulation:
+* Abanti and Shreyansh will start to work on it.

+## FPGA simulation:
+Kenny will work on it.

+## Final Report and Slides

-## Running CPU baseline
+## Running CPU baseline (may be not needed anymore)
 * Abanti will run CPU baseline: optimized graph algorithms on some datasets.

-## Brian simulation/Reproducing neuromorphic system in previous work:
-* Kenny will start reproducing the work in previous paper: https://sc18.supercomputing.org/proceedings/workshops/workshop_files/ws_pmes104s1-file1.pdf

-## Finding a partitioning algorithm:
-* Abanti read the following paper presenting an experimental study of different partitioning algorithms on CPUs: https://dl.acm.org/citation.cfm?id=3269471
-* Abanti will think further about what partitioning scheme is the best to use.

 ## Related papers:
 1) https://sc18.supercomputing.org/proceedings/workshops/workshop_files/ws_pmes104s1-file1.pdf